dbc60/blog/content/note/projects/learning-blender.md

 tags: [blender]
 ---

-I'd really like to learn how to use this marvelous tool.
+I would really like to learn how to use this marvelous tool.
+I found an inspiring video, [Successfully Developing Artwork in Blender](https://www.youtube.com/watch?v=TEl8Z-Gemro), where Zacharias Reinhardt talks about his workflow for developing static images and short animations in Blender.
 <!--more-->

-## Blender Workflow
-I found an inspiring video, [Successfully Developing Artwork in Blender](https://www.youtube.com/watch?v=TEl8Z-Gemro), where Zacharias Reinhardt talks about his workflow for developing static images and short animations in Blender.
 His general workflow is:

 - Preparation
 - Research & Testing